 Women’s rights are under attack in this country, and Virginia is no exception.
 It is crucial to win more seats in our state legislature.
 Bills affecting a woman’s right to choose will be on the ballot next year, and we must protect a woman’s right to make her own medical decisions.

-Cox’s abysmal record does not stop with drilling.
-With reports that at least seventeen public schools in Chesterfield County have dangerous levels of lead in the drinking water, the speaker clearly does not even care if his own constituents live in a safe environment.
-It is outrageous that Chesterfield County residents do not even have access to safe drinking water—Sheila will make clean water and air one of her top priorities for her legislative agenda.
+With reports that at least seventeen public schools in Chesterfield County have dangerous levels of lead in the drinking water, it is outrageous that Chesterfield County residents do not even have access to safe drinking water—Sheila will make clean water and air one of her top priorities for her legislative agenda.

-Unlike her opponent, Sheila also strongly believes climate change represents an existential threat to Virginia and the country at-large, especially to communities of color.
-Speaker Cox’s priority is to ensure that the commonwealth does not join neighboring states in the Regional Greenhouse Gas Initiative (RGGI); Sheila not only wants to join but also wants to accelerate Virginia’s timeline to become a carbon-neutral economy and a regional hub for green jobs.
+Unlike Virginia Republicans, Sheila also strongly believes climate change represents an existential threat to Virginia and the country at-large, especially to communities of color.
+Sheila’s priority is to ensure that the commonwealth joins neighboring states in the Regional Greenhouse Gas Initiative (RGGI); Sheila not only wants to be a part of this regional agreement but also wants to accelerate Virginia’s timeline to become a carbon-neutral economy and a regional hub for green jobs.

 Criminal Justice Reform